THOMAS & MACK LEGAL CLINIC

 SERVICE LEARNING AND COMMUNITY LAW

-The law school provides students with opportunities for “learning by doing” and putting law into practice while serving members of the community who have inadequate access to legal services and information.
+The law school provides students with opportunities for “learning by doing” and putting law into practice while serving community members who have inadequate access to legal services and information.
 Read more...

 COMMUNITY SERVICE PROGRAM